News and Blogs

 This reflection for All Saints Day is based on two Bible readings – Revelation 7:9-17 and Matthew 5:1-12

 My grandmother used to talk, admittedly with a certain reverence, about TJ Hughes and Owen Owen.
 You may recognise those names as department stores.
 Nowadays they are owned by large faceless conglomerates.
 But Nain, my Grandmother wasn’t talking about her shopping habits.
-She would knew Owen Owen and TJ (as she called him) not as part of her social set but as people she would see seated in her Welsh-speaking Chapel and who made generous donations whenever they were needed.
+She would know Owen Owen and TJ (as she called him) not as part of her social set but as people she would see seated in her Welsh-speaking Chapel and who made generous donations whenever they were needed.

 From the Archive

 In 1891, Union Chapel hosted exactly the kind of meeting we are hosting today in our church.
-Refugees, victims of human rights abuses are listened to and supported.
+Refugees, victims of human rights abuses were listened to and supported.
 This fascinating article is from the Islington Gazette.